j-oey/bronxpack/bo3/readme.txt

 Install:
+-only the host has to do this
--watch this tutorial showing how to set up the injector -go to the the project folder "bo3 bronx" and open the file "project" -when in the pregame lobby run the inject keybind you have set
+-watch this tutorial showing how to set up the injector -open bo3 and when you are in the pregame lobby run DebugCompiler.exe -press I to select "inject compiled script"
+-drag bo3_bronx.gscc onto the command window
+-close the command window when you want to unload script

 Features:
 -save bot spawn (host only): crouch + dpad left (+actionslot 3 for kbam)